 MUSC U101.
 Fundamentals of Music Theory (2) Fundamentals of music including basic music reading such as rhythms, note names, treble and bass clefs, and key signatures, and basic theory topics such as intervals, solfege, chords and scales.
 Required for those that do not pass the theory portion of the music theory and aural skills placement exam.
+Pass/fail credit.

-MUSC U102.
-Fundamentals of Aural Skills (2) Basic aural skills including singing and indentifying intervals, solfege, and basic rhythmic dictation and performance.
+MUSCU102.
+Fundamentals of Aural Skills (2) Basicaural skills including singing and indentifying intervals, solfege, and basic rhythmic dictation and performance.
 Required for those that do not pass the aural skills portion of the music theory and aural skills placement exam.
+Pass/fail credit.